MohamedAboali10/MohamedAboali10/README.md

 - 👋 Hi, I’m @MohamedAboali10
-- 👀 I’m interested in data science
+- 👀 I’m interested in devops
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...